lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 $
 ```

-Now we can have openssl present the public key in text:
+Now we have openssl present the public key in text:

 ```console
 $ openssl rsa -text -pubin -inform DER -in public_key.der -noout